 You can also invest in specific stocks through your account if you want.
 Place your order through the account and the bank or brokerage firm carries out the order.
 If you’re not sure what you want to invest in, you can always start by doing some research online or consulting with an investing professional.

 A taxable brokerage account offers more flexibility in terms of investment options and money withdrawal than a 401(k) does, but there’s one distinct disadvantage: You don’t get any tax breaks on your contributions.
 You make your investments after Uncle Sam gets his cut, and you may have to pay taxes on your earnings, too.

 While you might not get tax breaks on your contributions, there’s one significant silver lining: There’s no limit to how much you can contribute.
 And if you prefer to buy and hold on to your investments, you’re taxed at long-term capital gains rates, which may be lower than your ordinary tax rates.

-Let’s be honest here: We’ve all wished for a robot to clean our homes or walk our dogs at one point or another.
+Let’s be honest here: who hasn't wished for a robot to clean our homes or walk our dogs at one point or another?
 If you’ve ever had a thought like this, you’ll likely see the appeal of a robo-advisor.
 It might not scrub your kitchen counters, but it can make investing pretty darn easy.